Adarsh88/Adarsh88/README.md

 ## 🙋‍♂️ About Me
-- 👋 Hey there, I'm Adarsh Narayanan 😎🤘.
+- 👋 Hey there, I'm Adarsh Narayanan 😎🤘
-- 🌱 I’m currently mastering to build frontend of websites using React.
+- 🌱 I’m currently mastering to build frontend of websites using React
-- 💬 Ask me about any tech related stuff.
+- 💬 Ask me about any tech related stuff 😄
-089256- 😄 Pronouns: He/His.
+- Pronouns: He/His
-- ⚡ Fun fact: I love playing the guitar 🎸.
+- ⚡ Fun fact: I love playing the guitar 🎸
 <br/>

 ## 🚀 Languages and Tools: